 2) If it “already happened”, it should be “you have been hacked”.

-Since nothing happened, I take it that it is the former.
-I recommend you start with basic digital literacy first.
-Then follow up with networking, security, cryptography, Math, coding, cyber ethics, cyber ethnography, social engineering, read the book “hacking for dummies”, and research a bit more about “CEH”.
+Since nothing happened, I take it that it is none of the above.
+I suggest that you start with basic digital literacy, networking, security, cryptography, Math, coding, cyber ethics, cyber ethnography, social engineering, reverse engineering, read the book “hacking for dummies”, and research about “CEH”.

-Since you are going to do it, don’t waste your time with a potato blogger.
-Please write a former request to both AWS and Cloudflare – Pretty sure they will pay very handsomely for people who can break their systems.
-You will also be famous if you can break one of the world’s most reliable cloud hosting.
+But if you are going to do it, don’t waste your time with a potato blogger.
+Write a former request to both AWS and Cloudflare – Pretty sure they will pay very handsomely for people who can point our critical flaws with their systems.

 Out of topic for this tutorial, but I hope this helped.
 Good luck “hecker”.